 But hearing a professional tell you that you are now classed as underweight is actually pretty scary.
 I want my daughter’s to see me as a role model, I want to teach them about being healthy and confident.
 We also may one day want more babies, and being underweight isn’t a good thing for fertility either.
 Looking at myself in the mirror I could see that I no longer looked toned, but actually too thin.
 My legs had no fat on them at all and my face looked gaunt and tired.
 Around this time in October I had my second ever half marathon and Mr E took a photo of me- I think I look way too thin.

-I’m not saying that I had made myself too thin deliberately or anything like that- far from it, but I think that finding a love of exercise, getting down to my goal weight really quickly and then being poorly just perhaps meant it all was a bit too much pressure on my body.
+I will be honest and say that I liked seeing myself that thin.
+I think it’s a control issue, but I would obsess over the scales and feel crap if I fluctuated upwards in my weight.
+I liked the feeling of controlling my weight through exercise and eating a certain amount of calories.
+I think that finding a love of exercise, getting down to my goal weight really quickly and then being poorly just perhaps meant it all was a bit too much pressure on my body.
 So from October onwards, I sort of lost my way a little.
 The weather became worse, Winter came and I lost the motivation to run as much.
-I have a definite mind connection between eating and exercise, if I exercise I am less inclined to eat ‘bad’ things like biscuits, cakes and chocolate, but if I don’t then I find I eat more.
+I have a definite mind connection between eating and exercise, if I exercise I am less inclined to eat things like biscuits, cakes and chocolate, but if I don’t then I find I eat more.
 Then Christmas came and of course party season means you eat lots, but I was still trying to exercise, just not quite as much as before.

 On January 2nd I took this photo of my progress and that’s when I think I was at my best, I was still toned but healthier than I was in October.
 But then we went on holiday to the Caribbean and my exercise sort of dwindled down to almost nothing.
 So of course the vicious circle happens where I eat more rubbish because I am not exercising.
 My running was really sporadic, I would run three times a week one week and then not run for two weeks.
 But the main thing is that I was back to not particularly eating well at all.